Wall Street hangs near its record amid doubts about Trump's tariffs

 Companies are also lining up to report how they performed during the spring.
 JPMorgan Chase and several other huge banks will report their latest quarterly results on Tuesday, followed by Johnson & Johnson on Wednesday and PepsiCo on Thursday.

-Shares of Kenvue fell 1% after the former division of Johnson & Johnson said CEO Thibaut Mongon is stepping down.
+Shares of Kenvue rose 0.5% in shaky trading after the former division of Johnson & Johnson said CEO Thibaut Mongon is stepping down.
 Kenvue, the maker of Listerine and Band-Aid brands, is in the midst of a strategic review of its options, "including ways to simplify the company's portfolio and how it operates," according to Larry Merlo, the board's chair.

 In the bond market, Treasury yields held relatively steady.
-The yield on the 10-year Treasury slipped to 4.41% from 4.43% late Friday.
+The yield on the 10-year Treasury rose to 4.44% from 4.43% late Friday.

 Chinese shares advanced after the government reported that exports rose last month as a truce in a tariffs war prompted a surge in orders ahead of the Aug.
 1 deadline for reaching a new trade deal with Washington.